whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/08 - Encouraging Solidarity Vs Discouraging Solidarity.md

-## Encouraging Solidarity Vs Discouraging Solidarity
+## Chapter 8: Encouraging Solidarity Vs Discouraging Solidarity

 A human culture is a living organism.
 Just like a tree or lion or ant colony, human cultures can become injured.
 Any disrespect between two people is a type of cultural injury and not just a personal concern.
 Nancy Basket, a woman of Cherokee descent, says, "If there is trouble in a family, the whole nation suffers."
 Martin Luther King Jr echoed this when he wrote, "Injustice anywhere is a threat to justice everywhere."